Victorian Junior Football Association: History

-The VFJA, in addition to serving as an administrative body for junior football, ran the junior premiership.
+The VJFA, in addition to serving as an administrative body for junior football, ran the junior premiership.
 At its peak in the early 1890s when it was the only top junior football competition, more than twenty-five clubs competed, and from 1892 until 1894 the competition ran in two divisions to manage its numbers.
 The establishment of other junior football competitions – including the Victorian Second-Rate (1890), Third-Rate (1892) and Fourth-Rate (1893) Junior Football Associations and the Metropolitan Junior Football Association (1892) – saw numbers in the VJFA premiership decline rapidly through the 1890s, and by 1899 only seven clubs competed in the VJFA.
 Eight to twelve teams typically contested the premiership thereafter.

+At the 1895 VJFA AGM, the competition was reduced from 20 teams to 12 teams.
+Those who survived were Albert-park, Albion United, Austral, Brighton, Brunswick, Collingwood Juniors, Essendon District, Fitzroy Juniors, Hawthorn, Preston, Richmond City, and West Melbourne Juniors.
+Some of these clubs, including Camberwell, were later readmitted to the competition.

 The competition typically featured smaller clubs from districts already represented in senior football, or the top clubs from other districts.
 Four successful VJFA clubs from growing districts – West Melbourne, Preston, Northcote and Yarraville – ultimately went on to play senior football in the Victorian Football Association.
 In 1905, John Wren donated a silver shield to serve as a semi-perpetual trophy for the VJFA premiers; like many trophies of the era, it was held temporarily by the reigning premiers, then won permanently by the first team to win it three times.
 A total of five Wren Shields were awarded during the trophy's history.

-Strong rivalries resulted in some rough and controversial finals.
-Two notable finals were played out between Yarraville and Port Melbourne Railway United in the early 1910s.
-In 1910, with Railway leading by ten points in the final quarter, the primary ball (provided by Yarraville) burst, and was found to have been stabbed with a pen-knife by a spectator; the back-up ball (provided by Railway) could not be inflated because the pump could not be found – and Yarraville lodged a protest, which was quickly dismissed, arguing that it should be awarded the game by virtue of Railway not having provided a ready-to-use ball.
-Yarraville won the replay, but Railway won a challenge final which was condemned for its violence.
-Then in 1912, Railway originally won the final by three points, but Yarraville successfully protested one of Railway's second quarter goals on the grounds of goal umpire error, and the match was reversed to a three-point Yarraville victory; as minor premier, Railway still had the right to challenge for the premiership, but refused as its own act of protest, forfeiting the premiership to Yarraville and almost being kicked out the association as a result.
+1912 grand final

+The 1912 grand final was especially controversial.
+Port Melbourne Railway United won the match by three points, but Yarraville successfully protested one of Railway United's second quarter goals on the grounds of goal umpire error, and the match was reversed to a three-point Yarraville victory.

+Although they had the right to challenge, Railway United refused to play as its own act of protest.
+At a special meeting of the VJFA, it was proposed that "the club, office bearers and registered players for 1912 be disqualified for life".
+Although Yarraville offered to play a substitute team, it was decided that no match would be held, and Yarraville retained the 1912 premiership.

+Railway United was ultimately not expelled from the VJFA, and went on to win the VJFA premiership the following season, defeating Yarraville in the 1913 grand final.